krolinventions/wanderlust/README.md

 - A global network of nodes that can communicate without fear of censorship or privacy violations.

 ## Status
 The algorithm is done and protocol design is taking shape.
 No code has yet been written.
+It is possible that Wanderlust could be most easily implemented as a component of Cjdns or as a fork.

 1. Routing algorithm design - completed
 2. Protocol design - in progress